compiler-explorer/compiler-explorer/README.md

 ### Developing

 GCC Explorer is written in node.
-Most of the heavy lifting is actually done on the client, which is arguably a bad decision.

 Assuming you have npm and node installed, simply running `make` ought to get you up and running with a GCC explorer running on port 10240 on your local machine: http://localhost:10240